GLIMS-RGI/rgi_user_guide/docs/regions/rgi10.md

-# 10: Asia, North
+# 10: North Asia

-This region encompasses all glaciers in Asia not included in regions 09 and 12 to 15.
+The region encompasses all glaciers in Asia not included in regions 09 and 12 to 15.

 ```{admonition} Subregions
 :class: note, dropdown